Assistance programs Indianapolis and Marion County

 Neighborhood Christian Legal Clinic - The state of Indiana has funds available for a limited time to help homeowners pay their mortgage.
-In order to see if you qualify contact the clinic immediately.
-Their Housing Counseling Agency can assist with Foreclosure, Loss Mitigation, Predatory Lending, Fair Housing, Mortgage Delinquency, Financial Literacy and Pre-Purchase Housing Counseling.
+In order to see if you qualify contact the Christian clinic immediately.
+Their Housing Counseling Agency can assist with Foreclosure, Loss Mitigation, or assist with Predatory Lending issues.
+The clinic also helps Marion County residents with Fair Housing, Mortgage Delinquency, Financial Literacy and Pre-Purchase Housing Counseling.

 Momentive Consumer Credit Counseling Service is a HUD approved agency that provides information and guidance to people who have questions about their mortgage documents, who need foreclosure or mortgage help, or have foreclosure issues such as how to stop, stall or avoid a foreclosure filing on their home.
 Most consumer credit agencies can direct people to a wide number of mortgage assistance programs.
-Call the Indianapolis based agency at (866) 722-9248.
+Call the Indianapolis based agency at 317) 429-4131.

 The county is supported by several non-profit agencies that provide consumers with a wide variety of services.
 Residents of Marion County can get help in addressing various debts, including credit credit, medical, payday auto loans, among others.
 Or get advice on filing for bankruptcy or completing your income taxes.
 Some of their advice is even offered for free.
 Get more details on credit counseling in Indianapolis.

-Second Helpings (p: 317.632.2664) provides perishable and nonperishable free food and groceries which is then prepared by volunteers into nutritious meals and distributed by local charities and non-profit agencies.
-Other places to turn to for free food or a pantry include Christ United Methodist ((317) 882-1549), Brightwood Community Center (dial (317) 546-8200), Community Caring and Sharing (phone (317) 243-8023), and St. Timothy Episcopal Church (phone (317) 784-6925).
+Second Helpings (phone 317.632.2664) provides perishable and nonperishable free food and groceries which is then prepared by volunteers.
+The assistance also includes nutritious meals and distributed by local charities and non-profit agencies.
+Other places to turn to for free food, a soup kitchen or a pantry include Christ United Methodist ((317) 882-1549), Brightwood Community Center (dial (317) 546-8200), Community Caring and Sharing (phone (317) 243-8023), and St. Timothy Episcopal Church (phone (317) 784-6925).

 Several community clinics are listed below.
 Marion County does have a number of other government certified non-profit health care centers and charity medical programs.
 The locations can help the low income and families that do not have health insurance.
-Read more Indianapolis clinics.
+Read more Indianapolis free community clinics.